 In Year 4, you will complete an honours dissertation.

-In most maths courses you will have regular assessments (both written and online) so that you can get feedback on your progress.
-These typically count for a small part of the course grade so that your grade is not only based on the exam.
-There are a small number of courses offered which are entirely assessed by coursework.
+Most mathematics courses have regular assessments throughout the year, both written and online, so you can get feedback on your progress.
+These typically count for a small part of your course grade.

 Our graduates are highly regarded by employers.
-Studying a joint honours degree enables you to develop a wider range of transferable skills, and opens up more varied employment opportunities.
+Studying a joint honours degree enables you to develop a wider range of transferable skills.
+It also opens up more varied employment opportunities.

 Many of our graduates have entered the finance sector and some large financial firms actively recruit Edinburgh graduates.